 Directly outside on three decks are relaxing outdoor lounge chairs and tables for easy entertaining with long romantic river views.
 A third outdoor seating area allows parents to oversee the children's built in outdoor playground while sipping the best from our own Tasmanian grapes.
 The garden is lush with a front and back lawn for games and sun soaking

 The home sleeps 17.
 There are 3 king beds each with large light windows over looking the water, bedside tables and reading lamps, a bureau and plenty of wardrobe space for all clothing and travelling bags.
-In addition there is one queen bed and one king single bedroom that could also be used as office space.
+In addition there is one queen bed with water views and one king single bedroom that could also be used as office space.
 The sofa in the rumpus duels as a double bed.
-A second, third, fourth sofa beds are now provided.
+A second, third, fourth sofa beds are now provided each sleeping 2 people.
 A new addition 2 x computer desks with office seats.
-The house comes with free Foxtel and Wifi.
+The house comes with free Foxtel, Netflix and Wifi.

 There are 2 under cover car spaces plus 2 in the driveway.

 The home is a comfortable 21 minute drive from Hobart airport and elegantly decorated in neutral tones, splashed out with floral greenery with accent cushions, towels and rugs.
 Serene and enthralling